-A good leader needs to harness the creativity of their team, by ensuring that the creative members have the freedom and motivation to do what they do best.
+A good leader needs to maximise the potential in their team, by ensuring that each team members has the freedom and motivation to do what they do best.
 Workplace Coaching is an excellent way to do this.

 Harnessing your team’s creative skills